danbot-devs/DanBot/README.md

 You cant just download this bot and run it.
 It will NOT work.
 Also the console doesnt log anything because it all goes to a discord text channel.
 (See events/ready.js and index.js for channel id)

-Also dont forget to check out [the website](https://danbot.xyz) and my other [website](https://extrathicc.xyz) where you can stress test your internet and pc! :)
+Also dont forget to check out [the website](https://danbot.xyz) and my other [website](https://extrathicc.xyz) where you can stress test your internet and pc! :) where you can stress test your internet and pc! :)